-(managing director and co-founder) has worked in the field of arts and culture for almost 20 years.
+(managing director and co-founder) has worked in the field of arts and culture for more than 20 years.
 Beginning at The Macdowell Colony (www.macdowellcolony.org

 ) and then The Alliance of Artists Communities (www.artistcommunities.org

 ), a national organization focusing on policy, funding and management issues related to the field of residential arts centers, she has worked to help the careers of artists and writers across the nation.
-She also helped establish the Caldera artist residency program in Oregon.
+In 2001, she also helped establish the Caldera artist residency program in Oregon.

 Before founding Lyceum, she worked as a consultant to nonprofits in the field of philanthropy and arts and culture and has taught classes through Portland State University's Institute for Nonprofit Management.
 She holds a MA from the University of Chicago where her research focused on the development of philanthropy in the U.S. particularly as practiced by fraternal orders in the 18th and 19th centuries.